nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 3.1 Supported proofs

-The following proof types must be supported:
+To ensure the authenticity and integrity of the VC, a VC document MUST contain a signature in a `proof` section as described in section 2.2.1 of [Verifiable Credential Data Integrity Specification](https://w3c.github.i.o/vc-data-integrity/#signatures).
+The following proof types must be supported by a Nuts node implementation:

 #### 3.1.1 JsonWebSignature2020

-This standard is described by [https://w3c-ccg.github.io/lds-jws2020](https://w3c-ccg.github.io/lds-jws2020).
-It uses a detached JWS for presenting the signature in the proof.
+This signature suite is specified in [https://w3c-ccg.github.io/lds-jws2020](https://w3c-ccg.github.io/lds-jws2020).
+It uses a detached JWS for presenting the signature in the `jws` part of the proof.
 [RFC7797](https://tools.ietf.org/html/rfc7797) describes how a detached JWS works.
-The proof is formatted according to [https://w3c-ccg.github.io/ld-proofs/](https://w3c-ccg.github.io/ld-proofs/).

-The signature for a JsonWebSignature2020 is basically a normal JWS but with its payload removed.
-The most important part to take into account is that the signature is computed over the payload without the `proof` part.

-The complete algorithm used to create the signature is as follows:

-* take the input Verifiable Credential and remove the `proof` field.
-Store as `raw_vc`.
-* compute the sha256 of the `raw_vc`, store as `hash_vc`:`hash_vc = sha256(raw_vc)`.
-* compose a `raw_proof` JSON object without the `jws` field:
+The hashing algorithm should be of type `ES256`.

+The proof MUST have a `verificationMethod` which contains an assertMethod ID from a resolvable Nuts DID Document of a public key of the `JSONWebKey2020` type.

 ```javascript
 {